MessageBird logo

 Recent status page incidents for WhatsApp

-We are currently experiencing high disruptions impacting webhook delivery and sends of media messages on Whatsapp Cloud API.
-This issue started at 11:30 am SGT on May 19th.
+We are currently experiencing high disruptions impacting Cloud API - Calling.
 Our engineering teams are investigating the issue.
 We will provide another update within 1 hour or sooner if additional information is available.

-We are currently experiencing high disruptions impacting webhook delivery and sends of media messages on MM API for WhatsApp.
-This issue started at 11:30 am SGT on May 19th.
+We are currently experiencing high disruptions impacting Marketing Messages API for WhatsApp.
 Our engineering teams are investigating the issue.
 We will provide another update within 1 hour or sooner if additional information is available.

-We are currently experiencing high disruptions impacting onboarding on Whatsapp Coexistence.
+We are currently experiencing high disruptions impacting WhatsApp Coexistence.
 Our engineering teams are investigating the issue.
-We will provide another update within 4 hours or sooner if additional information is available.
+We will provide another update within 1 hour or sooner if additional information is available.

-We are currently experiencing disruptions impacting sending messages on Marketing Messages API for WhatsApp.
-This issue started at 3:28 AM PST on April 30th.
+We are currently experiencing high disruptions impacting WhatsApp Coexistence.
 Our engineering teams are investigating the issue.
-We will provide another update within 4 hours or sooner if additional information is available.
+We will provide another update within 1 hour or sooner if additional information is available.

-We are currently experiencing disruptions impacting sending messages on Cloud API for WhatsApp.
-This issue started at 3:28 AM PST on April 30th.
+We are currently experiencing high disruptions impacting WhatsApp Cloud API.
 Our engineering teams are investigating the issue.
-We will provide another update within 4 hours or sooner if additional information is available.
+We will provide another update within 1 hour or sooner if additional information is available.

 Pricing comparison